syncfusion-content/wpf-docs/wpf/TreeView/Editing.md

 # Editing in WPF TreeView (SfTreeView)

-The TreeView provides support for editing and it can be enabled or disabled by using [SfTreeView.AllowEditing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_AllowEditing) property.You can enter edit mode in a node by pressing <kbd>F2</kbd> key and also by single click or double click by setting `EditTrigger` property.
+The TreeView provides support for editing and it can be enabled or disabled by using [SfTreeView.AllowEditing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_AllowEditing) property.
+You can enter edit mode in a node by pressing <kbd>F2</kbd> key and also by single click or double click by setting `EditTrigger` property.
 The editing changes in a node will be committed only when user move to next node or pressing <kbd>Enter</kbd> key.

 It is necessary to define [EditTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_EditTemplate) / [EditTemplateSelector](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_EditTemplateSelector) for bound mode, to enable editing.
 For UnboundMode, textbox will be loaded in edit mode by default.